 Criminal Penalties for Shoplifting in Colorado

 There are both criminal and civil penalties you can incur if you are convicted of a shoplifting offense under Colorado shoplifting laws.
-The severity of the consequences depends on the value of the goods in question:
+The severity of the shoplifting penalties in Colorado depends on the value of the goods in question:

 - For goods valued at less than $500: penalties could include between three months and a one-year maximum in jail, and/or fines between $250 and $1000.
 This is a class 2 misdemeanor.

 - For items valued at between $500 and $1000: consequences range between 6 and 18 months in jail, and/or fines between $500 and $5000.
 This would be classified as a class 1 misdemeanor.